 From Thursday 11 June it will be possible to give notice of marriage or civil partnership in the Shropshire Council area.
 We'll have contacted directly all of our customers who plan to marry or enter into a civil partnership between now and the end of August, and who have not already given notice to advise them, and will be contacting our other customers shortly.
-Appointments will be available at the Shropshire Register Office, Shirehall, Shrewsbury, SY2 6ND.
-The other registration offices around the Shropshire Council area will remain closed for the time being.
-Appointments will be available on Thursdays and Fridays in the first instance.
+Appointments are available at the:

-Please be aware that although the government has allowed notices to be given, they have not yet allowed ceremonies to proceed, and at present it is unclear when this will happen.
-Giving notice of marriage or civil partnership is no guarantee that your ceremony will take place.
-A notice once given is for a specific venue and is valid for a period of 12 months – this can't be changed.
+A notice of marriage or civil partnership once given is for a specific venue and is valid for a period of 12 months – this can't be changed.
 If you change your venue after giving notice you'll be required to do so again and go through the legally required 28-day waiting period.

 When attending an appointment the following will apply, please read carefully: